Cogset

-On a bicycle, the cassette or cluster is the set of multiple sprockets that attaches to the hub on the rear wheel.
+On a bicycle, the cogset or cluster is the set of multiple sprockets that attaches to the hub on the rear wheel.
 A cogset works with a rear derailleur to provide multiple gear ratios to the rider.
 Cassettes come in two varieties, freewheels or cassettes, of which cassettes are a newer development.
 Although cassettes and freewheels perform the same function and look almost the same when installed, they have important mechanical differences and are not interchangeable.